-In a long, long time frame we will still be very much dependent on oil and gas as a big part of our energy supply.
-It's going to be critically important as a percentage of the total energy supply.
-We're going to diversify.
-We're going to get better at generating energy from renewable sources, that's going to be good for the environment.
-You have companies like Shell, Equinor and BP who are making investments in those areas and a company like ours has relationships, understands how they do business, and has competencies that transfer well to those areas.
-Companies that are full of engineers and that know how is very transferable from oil and gas over to offshore wind for example.
+We will continue to be very much dependent on oil and gas as a big part of our energy supply for a long time.
+It's going to be critically important as a percentage of the total energy supply, but we are going to diversify.
+We're going to get better at generating energy from renewable sources, and that's going to be good for the environment.
+You have significant players in oil and gas that are making major investments in renewables.
+Companies like Danos who have relationships, understand how they do business and have competencies that transfer well to those areas, will be well positioned to support the energy transition.